 No person can ever step into the same river twice – Heraclitus noted that people and their environment continually change.
 Continual interactions of genes with their environment creates a life that “surfs” on incoming waves of energy, nutrients and knowledge, changing from day to day, and differing year to year.

 SCIENCE IS THE STUDY OF HOW THINGS WORK.

-The list below points to evidence that gave insight and understanding about how omega-3 and omega-6 nutrients affect health conditions.
+The list below points to evidence that gave insight and understanding about how omega-3 and omega-6 nutrients affect health.
 Eating balanced omega-3 and omega-6 nutrients balances the n-3 and n-6 highly unsaturated fatty acids (HUFA) stored in our tissues.
 A simple measure of each food item’s likely impact on your HUFA balance is posted on-line to help you NIX6 and EAT3.
 The stored HUFA are precursors of a diverse set of hormones that act on specific receptors that signal in cells throughout the body, linking n-3 and n-6 nutrients to healthy physiology and pathophysiology.